ParsaHejabi/MicroprocessorLab-ComputerAssignments/README.md

 ## HW3

 Wrote different functions to send commands and character data to an LCD.
 The LCD then shows the characters which have been sent.

+## HW4

+A graphical LCD is programmed with different functions using `STM32CubeMX`.

 <!-- USAGE EXAMPLES -->